 - RingCentral University’s free online training program provides a high level of customer self-support that is vastly superior to competitor knowledge bases

-- RingCentral offers b security and consistently high call quality, 99.999% guaranteed uptime, seven layers of network security, end-to-end encryption, multi-factor authentication, and fraud mitigation tools
+- RingCentral offers robust security and consistently high call quality, 99.999% guaranteed uptime, seven layers of network security, end-to-end encryption, multi-factor authentication, and fraud mitigation tools

 - Pricing: RingCentral is more expensive than other business phone systems, which is especially an issue for smaller businesses with tighter budgets

-- Time-consuming learning curve: We find RingCentral’s interface and setup process more challenging to learn than other communication and collaboration platforms
+- Time-consuming learning curve: We find RingCentral’s interface and setup process more challenging to learn than other business communication platforms